QCUncertainty/sigma/paper/paper.md

 Sigma is header-only, so it only needs to be findable by the dependent project to be used.
-The library is buildable with CMake [@CMake], and utilizes the CMaize [@CMaize] extension to will handle configuration, dependency management, and building the tests and/or documentation.
+The library is buildable with CMake [@CMake], and utilizes the CMaize [@CMaize] extension to handle configuration, dependency management, and building the tests and/or documentation.
 To use the library in a project, simply add `#include <sigma/sigma.hpp>` in an appropriate location within the project's source.